SimHoZebs/personal-site/src/content/blogs/How Did I Get Here.md

 ---
 title: How Did I Get Here?
-summary: "I lived most of my life without a thought of pursuing computer science.
+summary: I lived most of my life without a thought of pursuing computer science.
 In fact, most of my childhood went by without thinking much at all.
 I just entertained myself with whatever I enjoyed whether I was good at them or not.
 When I grew old enough to start considering my future career, I was certain I wanted to become a mechatronics engineer and build cool robots.
 That abruptly changed at the age of 17 as I realized there was so much I could contribute to humanity through cellular agriculture research.
-And just as I was confident my goals wouldn't change, I decided to drop everything and pursue computer science."
+And just as I was confident my goals wouldn't change, I decided to drop everything and pursue computer science.
 published: 2024-02-01
-edited: 2024-02-07
+edited: 2024-10-16
 ---
 > Finally after all these years, I have a job I am very sure to strive for (at least, I think it is.
 I'm still 17, so you never know if a thunder would strike me one day and change my goal completely): Biotechnology researcher.